 Although the mobile handset market trails behind the computer market in Iran in terms of value, in volume terms mobile handsets are the largest market in Iran.
 Lower prices make mobile handsets affordable to a wider share of the country's population.
 Mobile penetration rates suggest there is still growth potential for devices, but the grey market factor makes the true market size very difficult to estimate.
 Mobile handsets are also the most dynamic market, with the arrival of 3G services catalysing sales of smartphones and featurephones.
+While many Iranians have been able to find iPhones and other popular products through specific retailers, abroad or on the black market, the establishment of formal distribution networks should help bring down the cost of these devices, in turn supporting greater demand.
 The launch of 3G and 4G networks in the market is likely to drive further growth in the segment, as operators look to increase data usage amongst their customers.

 Mobile handset revenue is expected to grow to USD2.7bn by 2019, driven by the replacement market and the shift to higher value featurephones and smartphones.
 A key aspect to keeping the market growing will be improving mobile network coverage.
-Mobile penetration rates in urban centres are much higher than for the country as a whole, and therefore the biggest growth opportunity for handset vendors will be driven by the expansion of mobile networks into rural areas.
+Mobile penetration rates in urban centres are much higher than for the country as a whole and therefore the biggest growth opportunity for handset vendors will be driven by the expansion of mobile networks into rural areas.
 A sizeable portion of Iran's population remain without reliable communication services, particularly outside the major cities.